kakatcy/pro-mern-book/README.md

      - added a Sign-In modal which has showModal and hideModal to control the visible state of the modal.
 2. Google Sign-In
      - replaced the Sign-In button with a button to sign in using Google.
+3. Verifying the Google Token
+     - verify the google token at the back-end.